 This prestigious award is presented annually recognizing a credit union professional or volunteer whose career best embodies the African-American Credit Union Coalition’s mission to increase the strength of the global credit union community.
 Sustained excellence is a hallmark of the recipients.
 The recipient will have demonstrated support for the credit union philosophy of “people helping people.”
 Organized and/or provided significant assistance to credit unions in need.
 Has constructively impacted the infrastructure, growth, legislative, regulatory, image and/or service delivery capacity of the credit union community.

-In August 2003, Pete Crear received the inaugural African-American Credit Union Coalition Lifetime Achievement Award and was further honored by having the award named after him and a college scholarship established in his name.
-Crear is the President and Chief Executive Officer of The World Council of Credit Unions, Inc. (WOCCU).
+In August 2003, Pete Crear received the inaugural African-American Credit Union Lifetime Achievement Award and was further honored by having the award named after him and a college scholarship established in his name.
+Crear is retired and the past President and Chief Executive Officer of The World Council of Credit Unions, Inc. (WOCCU).
 Crear is considered a credit union pioneer.